nict-wisdom/rannc/documents/tutorial.rst

 0. Set up environment
 -------------------------

-Ensure the required tools and libraries (CUDA, NCCL, OpenMPI, etc.) are available.
+Ensure the required tools and libraries (CUDA, NCCL, OpenMPI, etc.) are available in your environment.
 The libraries must be included in ``LD_LIBRARY_PATH`` at runtime.
+Then install ``pyrannc`` following the command shown in :doc:`installation` page.

 1. Import RaNNC